-A workplace inspection was first created in a moment in which the country was dealing with significant changes in policies regarding the workplace.
+Workplace inspections first began at a time when Spain was dealing with significant changes in policies regarding the workplace.
 The first government program was of a solely informative nature.
-Next the government acted, but there were no sanctions if the company could show it was in the process of hiring risk prevention services.
+Next, the government began penalizing companies, but there were no sanctions if the company could show it was in the process of hiring risk prevention services.
 Currently, following a workplace inspection, companies are now sanctioned if they do not have an occupational hazard prevention plan in place.

-The infractions that can result in fines listed in Articles 12 and 13 of TRLISOS are as follows:
+The infractions that can result in fines (Articles 12 and 13 of TRLISOS) are as follows:

 |Infraction||Type of infraction||Minimum fine||Average fine||Maximum fine|

 |The use of workers in positions where the work conditions are incompatible with the worker's physical or psychological capacities.||Serious||2046€ to 8195€||8196€ to 20,490€||20,491€ to 40,985€|